fineartsuite

 Deployment on Render

 The repository includes a render.yaml file for deploying the app to Render.
 Create a new Web Service using this repository and Render will apply the provided build and start commands.
 The configuration sets default environment variables and mounts a small persistent disk for the SQLite database.
+Be sure to configure a strong SESSION_SECRET environment variable in your Render service; the application will not start without one.

 License